Rankings

 There are always upsides and downsides to every type of educational establishment, so HBCUs are no different.
 The disadvantages of attending an HBCU-related university include the following:

-With that said, there are many tremendous benefits to HBCUs, as well.
-They offer a welcoming environment for African American students, provide quality education with mentorship opportunities, and offer a diverse faculty and staff.
+They offer a welcoming environment for minority students, provide quality education with mentorship opportunities, and offer a diverse faculty and staff.
 Plus, HBCUs offer a variety of extracurricular activities and cultural events that help foster a sense of belonging.

-Black students in the US still need a truly equitable educational system—and HBCUs are tackling this issue as their top mission.
-Today, they continue to provide services to the Black community, including reducing the racial gap in financial literacy and improving Black representation in different social sectors and public agencies.
+Black students in the U.S. still need a truly equitable educational system—and HBCUs are tackling this issue as their top mission.
+Today, they continue to provide services to their communities, including reducing the racial gap in financial literacy and improving Black representation in different social sectors and public agencies.

-HBCU MBA programs and traditional MBAs are your gateways to success in business because they provide you with knowledge of financial management.
-While some people usually incorporate historically black colleges and universities in sports and music excellence, their STEM and MBA programs are actually getting more popular and gaining momentum over recent years.
-These universities, however, have some of the best MBA programs in the country.
+MBA programs are your gateway to success in business because they provide you with knowledge of financial management.
+These HBCUs have some of the best MBA programs in the country.

 Stay In The Know: Top 10 MBA in Accounting Management Career Paths – Job & Salary Information